ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-That he would soothe the troubled breast
-With grief and penury oppressed I
 Say, did these&#x27; fingers delve the mined,
 Or with the envied rubies shine ?
 To hew the rock or wear the gem,